 - Published research in peer-reviewed journals

-- Previous research experience in cell biology or biochemistry is preferred
+- Previous research experience in cell biology or yeast biology preferred, but not required

 ABOUT THE BUCK